somethingdarkside1/somethingdarkside1.github.io/_posts/2025-01-15-At-the-precipice.md

 featured: true
 ---

 When I was a kid, my favorite TV show was Star Trek.
 In contrast to most sci-if series, Gene Roddenberry presented humanity as optimistic and enlightened, moving beyond its violent conflicts and prejudices to become explorers and peacekeepers of the galaxy.
-It was a personal inspiration of how I wanted to be in real life.
-But I always wondered if humanity had to go through hardships to become better than it was.
+It was a personal inspiration of how I wanted to be in real life, and a good diversion from the conflicts of that period.
+But I always wondered if humanity had to go through devastating hardships, as Roddenberry had envisionned, to become its better self.

 Climate change is a personal topic that I hold dearly in my heart, and I try my best to help explain to people about the real and dire need to save Mother Earth, for the sake of the whole world and all of us.
 For this occasion, I hope you allow me to expand my message from my usual personal conversations, as we still have time to change course.